Cerca de Pedras Sakura Pulped Natural

 After picking, the cherries were transported to the estate’s wet mill, where each plots crop is processed and dried.
 This coffee was then processed using the pulped natural process.
 After pulping, the coffee was dried in greenhouses with the mucilage still attached—spread in layers of about four centimetres and turned several times a day to avoid seeds sticking together.
 Drying takes place primarily under shade, slowing down and extending the drying phase.
 Silvio tells us this is key in improving and ‘saving’ the fructose and all positive attributes found in the remaining mucilage, which will contribute to a higher quality and longer shelf life in the final cup.

 Finally, the beans were separated into numbered lots and stored and rested in parchment in a purpose-built warehouse.
-They were then cupped for quality control prior to export.
+They were then dry milled and prepared for export at Fazenda Progresso.